approvals/ApprovalTests.Java/approvaltests/docs/mdsource/Features.source.md

 snippet: /approvaltests/src/test/java/org/packagesettings/subpackage/PackageSettings.java

 and you ran the same code but from the org.packagesettings.subpackage
-then you would get /approvaltests/src/test/java/org/packagesettings/subpackage/PackageSettingsTest.testRetriveValueWithOverRide.approved.txt
+then you would get

+snippet: /approvaltests/src/test/java/org/packagesettings/subpackage/PackageSettingsTest.testRetriveValueWithOverRide.approved.txt

 ## Arlos Git Notation Prompt